-Evaluation: A Player entering Stage One will be referred by the Medical Director to a Regional Team, which shall evaluate the Player promptly.
-After receipt of the Regional Team's evaluation, the Medical Director, in his discretion, shall determine whether the Player would benefit from clinical intervention and/or treatment.
+Evaluation: A Player entering Stage One will be referred by the Medical Director to a treatment team, which shall evaluate the Player promptly.
+After receipt of the treatment team's evaluation, the Medical Director, in his or her discretion, shall determine whether the Player would benefit from clinical intervention and/or treatment.
 The Medical Director's determination is not dependent upon a finding that the Player carries a diagnosis of a substance use disorder, but rather upon whether, in the Medical Director's judgment, participation in the Intervention Program may assist in preventing the Player's potential future misuse of Substances of Abuse.